sreehitha605/PictoAI/README.md

 # Automated Image Generation from Text

 ## Overview

 The **Automated Image Generation from Text** is a web application that enables users to generate AI-powered images from textual prompts.
-The app is designed with user-friendly features, including authentication, customer reviews, and a seamless payment system.
+The app is designed with user-friendly features, including user authentication, customer reviews, and a seamless payment system.

----

 ## Features